mr-nfamous/ungop/readme.md

 ### •toa· «TO Ascii representation»
-Converts scalar to its text representation and stores it in a sufficiently large byte array.
+Convert scalar to its text representation and store it in a sufficiently large byte array.

     •toay:  store binary repr